reflectoring/reflectoring.github.io/_posts/2021-08-05-bean-validation-with-spring-boot.md

 }
 ```

-We have an `int` field that must have a value between 1 and 10, inclusively, and a `String`
+We have an `int` field that must have a value between 1 and 10, inclusively, as defined by the `@Min` and `@Max` annotations.
+We also have a `String`
-field that must contain an IP address (the regex actually still allows invalid IP addresses with octets
+field that must contain an IP address, as defined by the regex in the `@Pattern` annotation (the regex actually still allows invalid IP addresses with octets
-greater than 255, but we're fixing that later in the tutorial).
+greater than 255, but we're going to fix that later in the tutorial, [when we're building a custom validator](#a-custom-validator-with-spring-boot)).

-Here's the REST controller that takes an `Input` object in the request body and validates it:
+To validate the request body of an incoming HTTP request, we annotate the request body with the `@Valid` annotation in a REST controller:

 ```java
 @RestController